Description of the Template and Guide

 -

-A free meeting agenda template to examine and refresh your strategic plan.
-Includes a 10-page detailed instruction guide.
+A free meeting agenda template for creating your company Vision statement.
+MS Word and online formats.
+Includes a 35-page detailed instruction guide.

 -